bezmoradi/tutorials/go/json.md

 ## How to Convert JSON to Struct

-In order to convert a JSON format to a Go struct, we need to use the `Unmarshal` function:
+In order to convert a JSON format to a struct, we need to use the `Unmarshal` function:

 ```go
 func Unmarshal(data []byte, v any) error
 ```

 This function receives input data of a slice of bytes (`[]byte`) as the first param and memory address of a struct as the second one.
 If this process results in any error, `Unmarshal` returns it.
-In the following snipper we have created a function called `jsonDecoder` which utilized the `Unmarshal` function:
+In the following snippet, we have created a function called `jsonDecoder` which utilized the `Unmarshal` function:

 ```go
 package main